Hay, New South Wales: Demographics

-The most common responses for religion were Catholic 30.6%, Anglican 24.9% and No Religion 17.4%.
+The most common responses for religion were Catholic 27.6%, No Religion 24.3%, Anglican 21.7% and Not stated 12.3%.

 Transportation

 Hay's railway station is the terminus of the Hay branch off the Main South Line via Yanco.
 However, this station is currently closed.
 The last passenger train ran in 1983 after 101 years of service.
 The goods service was closed in November 1984.
 The heritage listed Hay Railway Station c1882 was restored in 2005 at a cost of $1m.
 It features on an Australian stamp.
 The Dunera Museum at Hay Railway Station is housed in air conditioned carriages and has been visited by over 31,000 persons between 2002 and 2014.
 The Hay Internment and POW Camps Interpretive Centre housed there tells the stories of over 6,600 German, Italian, Japanese and Australian civilian Internees and Italian and Japanese POW's imprisoned there between 1940 and 1946 in three camps 6,7,8 of 1,000 men each.

 Hay is accessible by the Cobb Highway, the Mid Western Highway and the Sturt Highway.
 Coach services are offered to Cootamundra from which train services are offered to Sydney or Melbourne, and also to Mildura.
 The Hay Bridge carries the Cobb Highway across the Murrumbidgee River in the town of Hay.